anaibol/awesome-serverless/README.md

 * [Developing Serverless Applications - A Practical Introduction with Apache OpenWhisk](http://www.oreilly.com/programming/free/developing-serverless-applications.csp) free ebook focused on doing serverless with OpenWhisk.
 * [Docker in Action, Second Edition](https://www.manning.com/books/docker-in-action-second-edition) A book that teaches you the skills and knowledge you need to create, deploy, and manage applications hosted in Docker containers and it has been fully updated with new examples, best practices, and entirely new chapters.
 * [Docker in Practice, Second Edition](https://www.manning.com/books/docker-in-practice-second-edition) A book that teaches rock-solid, tested Docker techniques, enabling microservices architecture, efficient network modeling, offline productivity, and establishing a container-driven continuous delivery process.
+* [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - This book teaches you to build high-capacity data analytics systems using Azure cloud services for storing, collecting, and analyzing data.

 ### Courses
 * [Serverless JavaScript by Example](https://www.packtpub.com/web-development/serverless-javascript-example-video) - Become dexterous with live demonstrations on serverless web development.